input-output-hk/ouroboros-leios/docs/technical-report-1.md

 The stake distribution has an important influence on the number of unique SPOs involved in each round of Leios voting.
 It turns out that the cumulative distribution function for the beta distribution (the [regularized incomplete beta function](https://en.wikipedia.org/wiki/Regularized_incomplete_beta_function)) with parameters `α = 11` and `β = 1` nicely fits the empirical distribution of stake pools at epoch 500.
 This curve can be adapted to the actual number of stake pools being modeled: for example, in order to use this for 2000 stake pools, just divide the x axis into 2000 points and take the difference in consecutive y values as the amount of stake the corresponding pool has.

 ![Curve fit to stakepool distribution at epoch 500](../images/stake-fit.png)

+### Insights into mainnet characteristics

+1. Historically observed transaction sizes and frequencies are reasonably well modeled by simple curve fits.
+2. The current mainnet stake distribution is similarly modeled by a simple curve fit.

 ## Threat model